-When the weather starts to get cold, the first recipe I love to make is my dutch oven beef stew.
-This old-fashioned beef stew is cooked in a Dutch oven until tender then carrots and potatoes are added to the stew at the end to round it off.
-This all day beef stew recipe (almost all day) not only tastes amazing because of the beef stew seasoning, it is so easy to make.
-This hearty beef stew is one of those great comfort food recipes that just warms you up on a cold winter's day.
+On a chilly day, the first recipe I love to make is this classic Dutch oven beef stew.
+The beef is cooked until fork tender in an amazing beef stew seasoning then carrots and potatoes are added at the end to round it off.
+This all-day oven beef stew recipe (almost all day) not only tastes amazing but it's so easy to make.

-This beef stew is one that I have been cooking for my family for years and it is always loved.
+This classic Dutch oven beef stew recipe is one that I have been cooking for my family for years and the whole family always loves it.
 It is one of my absolute favorite Dutch oven recipes and a family tradition.

-This easy oven-cooked beef stew is so full of flavor because the meat is browned on the stove first with some really amazing spices (my favorite beef stew seasoning that was given to my family many years ago!).
-The beef stew is then slow-cooked in a Dutch oven (which is made of cast iron) which gives it a much richer and deeper flavor than you would get with a slow cooker.
+This easy beef stew is so full of flavor because the meat is browned on the stovetop first with some really amazing spices (my favorite beef stew seasoning that was given to my family many years ago!).
+It is then slow-cooked in a Dutch oven (which is made of cast iron) which gives it a much richer and deeper flavor than you would get with a slow cooker.

-You cannot get this same type of flavor on the stovetop where the heat is concentrated on the bottom.
-Cooking stew in the oven really produces the best results!
-I even cook my French beef stew in a Dutch oven for this same reason.
+You cannot get this same type of flavor on the stovetop or in a slow cooker where the heat is concentrated on the bottom.
+Cooking stew in the oven really produces a deep rich flavor and the best results!

 Ingredients

-This beef stew Dutch oven recipe has all the classic ingredients you want to find in a delicious beef stew.
+This classic beef stew recipe has all the classic ingredients you want to find in a delicious beef stew.
 Here they are (full recipe below):

-- Stew meat or chuck roast cut into cubes: This Dutch oven stew is great because it uses a less expensive cut of beef and serves lots of people.
+- Stew meat or chuck roast cut into cubes: This Dutch oven stew is great because it uses a less expensive cut of beef like beef chuck and serves lots of people.

 - Carrots: No classic beef stew is complete without carrots.

-- Potatoes: Potatoes add to the hearty nature of this stew and soak up all of those delicious flavors.
+- Baby Potatoes: I like using yellow potatoes but you can use red potatoes as well.
+Potatoes add to the hearty nature of this stew and soak up all of those delicious flavors.

 - Red wine: Adds wonderful depth of flavor.
-Red wine beef stew is always the way to go when making a beef stew.
+Try to use a dry red wine which adds the best flavor to beef stew and is always the way to go when making a beef stew recipe.

-- Beef stock: This is the base of this beef stew.
+- Beef broth (or stock): This is the base of this beef stew.

-- Garlic: I prefer fresh garlic for this hearty stew.
+- Garlic cloves: I prefer fresh garlic for this hearty stew.

 - Paprika: Sweet paprika is what you want here.